-Climate Summits since the 1980s have tried to throw light on the matter and in 2015 (the Paris COP Summit) the summit had successfully helped in committing to achieving targets for emissions reduction from each country.
+Climate summits since the 1980s have tried to throw light on the matter and in 2015 (the Paris COP Summit) the summit had successfully helped in committing to achieving targets for reductions in emissions from each country.

-To mitigate some of the challenges posed by Climate Change, countries have committed to INDCs (a.k.a Climate Targets) to achieve within a fixed timeframe with sub targets for achieving in 2025, 2030 upto 2050.
+To mitigate some of the challenges posed by climate change, countries have committed to achieving INDCs (a.k.a climate targets) within a fixed time frame with sub-targets for achieving in 2025, 2030, and up to 2050.
 These commitments have further been refined in the Glasgow summit 2021 (COP 26) recently.
-In India, the INDCs committed to are as follows:
+India has committed to the following INDCs:

 - To put forward and further propagate a healthy and sustainable way of living based on traditions and values of conservation and moderation.